Are These The 13 Best Tiny Croatia Villages And Towns?

 Škrip lies on the hills on the island’s central north coast and is surrounded by a landscape of stone, brush, and woods.
 Once a defensive tower, the Radojkovic Tower now houses a fantastic museum exhibiting the town’s remarkable history.
 There are Roman tombstones, historical artifacts from various eras, and sea charts.

-Some people call Istria the best area to stay in Croatia, and that’s lots to support that claim.
+Some people call Istria the best area to stay in Croatia, and there is plenty to support that claim.
 This northerly peninsula is a well-visited part of Croatia, but one part that doesn’t receive the tourist interest it deserves is Rakalj.

 Rakalj is just a small town, but it certainly packs a punch in terms of beauty.
 Located on Rasa Bay’s west bank, Rakalj is on the southeastern coastline of the Istrian region and is handily close to Pula – ideal for a day trip!

 Rakalj has an interesting history and is known for its links to traditional pottery and fishing.
-If you’re looking into where to go in Croatia for beaches, definitely take a closer look at Rakalj!
+If you’re looking for beaches in Croatia, definitely take a closer look at Rakalj!

-Some of the must-visit sites include the 18th-century Baroque church, the ruins of the old castle, and the Church of St Agnes, which dates back as far as 1495.
-There are also many walking trails, so you can explore the area on foot, or perhaps you can visit one of the secluded beaches, where you can chill out in total peace and quiet!
+Some of the must-visit sites include the 18th-century Baroque church, the ruins of the old castle, and the Church of St Agnes, which dates back to 1495.
+There are also many walking trails so that you can explore the area on foot, or perhaps you can visit one of the secluded beaches, where you can chill out in total peace and quiet!

-In essence, you can find history, scenery, and plenty of outdoor activities in Rakalj without the huge number of tourists you see in other neighboring Istrian towns.
+In essence, Rakalj offers history, scenery, and plenty of outdoor activities without the huge number of tourists seen in other neighboring Istrian towns.

 Aerial view of Gradac town